Why You Should Choose LoadView Instead

 Compatible with over 40 desktop/mobile browsers and devices.

 Managed Cloud Network

 LoadView manages the network for you.
-No separate accounts necessary.
+Resources and pricing are optimized.

 LoadView offers users multiple stress testing options.

 Pay for only what you need.
 Pricing is calculated before you run the test.